 Home consultation including art worth SEK 5,000

-If you live in the Stockholm area, we come to your home for a two-hour art hanging consultation.
-We look at all the art in your home and also how it could be supplemented with something new.
+In September 2021, we're launching our new art hanging service: If you live in the Stockholm area, we come to your home for a two-hour art hanging consultation.
+We look at all the art in your home and also how it could be complemented with something new.
 After the meeting, you have a sketch with a proposal for hanging your art.

 The price is SEK 5,000 and the entire sum can be exchanged for art from ed. art.
 If we have time to hang something during our two hours, we are happy to do so!
 If you want us to stay longer and arrange the entire hanging, it costs SEK 1,500/hour.